 - Introduction of GSEC student groups

-Student representatives from the programs listed below take 3-5 minutes total to address one of the following questions:
+Student representatives from various GSEC programs take 10 minutes to address the following questions:

 - What is a story from your practice in the your profession that reflects some aspect of social justice advocacy?